 Anyone looking for a home in a wildfire-affected area should speak to an insurance agent to talk through the risks and costs, said John Venti, a real estate agent for Redfin in Santa Barbara.
 The availability and cost of insurance has become a big concern for potential buyers.

 The California Department of Insurance received numerous complaints that homeowners insurance in wildfire-prone areas was increasingly difficult to obtain and afford, even before the 2017 fires.
 The department recommended in January the state legislature act to make it easier for homeowners to get insurance if they take steps to reduce their wildfire risk like managing nearby vegetation.
-(You can learn more about what homeowners insurance covers, and quickly pull quotes from our partners, here.)

 No time to think

 Hurricane Harvey has had a similar effect on real estate in the Houston area.
 Morgan McCord closed on a home Feb.
 26 in Pearland, about 20 miles south of Houston, after a two-and-a-half-month search.

 Her family of four, plus a dog, had outgrown their apartment in the Clear Lake section of Houston.
 But houses were going fast after the hurricane.
 McCord would spot a house one day and there would be an offer on it the next.

 Federal aid helped raise demand.
 The Department of Housing and Urban Development made mortgages available with no down payment through the Mortgage Insurance for Disaster Victims program.
 Houston residents qualified if their homes were destroyed or heavily damaged in the storm.